-If the word count requirement is short, you might start getting a bit too wordy midway through your paper.
-To avoid going over the word count requirement, you can use a handy word counter tool (like the one above).
+If the word or character count requirement is short, you might start getting a bit too wordy midway through your paper.
+To avoid going over the word or character count requirement, you can use a handy word counter tool (like the one above).

 Don't Count Out Loud